 - Mentor Occupational Hazard: The fate of police chief Wazir, shot soon after he defies the offer to switch sides in the speech above.

 - Politically Incorrect Villain: Wahid, the traitorous police official, absolutely doesn't mind if any Christians get killed by the fanatical terrorists he is allied with so long as he gets money and power in the new Syria.

 - Reasonable Authority Figure: Wazir, Anwar's police chief in the tutorial mission, who is unfailingly polite and makes sure to ask Anwar about how he spent leave in Lebanon.

 - The Revolution Will Not Be Civilised: Since the narrative is told from a loyalist perspective, this is to be expected.
 The first rebel leader we see does his best to appear reasonable as he makes his pitch, yet still lets slip "his new friends" with limitless foreign backing may kill a few Christians in the town just to teach them a lesson and he doesn't care about that.

 - Smoke Out: Smoke grenades can be deployed to obscure the opponents' vision and thus dramatically slash their accuracy, as well as increase the time they spend aiming, and thus lower their rate of fire.
 Moreover, deploying smoke grenades at the right time will interrupt the targeting of guided missiles like TOW or Javelin.

-- Stock Footage: The opening of the game has the POV character, Anvar, narrate his story over the real news clips of the early demonstrations and the responses from various politicians on the world stage.
+- Stock Footage: The opening of the game has the POV character, Anwar, narrate his story over the real news clips of the early demonstrations and the responses from various politicians on the world stage.

 - Subsystem Damage: Every vehicle is divided into multiple zones that receive damage separately, as shown with two schematics: a side-view and a top-down one.